Random Sequential Covering: Infinite Lattice

 expresses the average coverage.
 When $\ell=2$, these sum rules fix the coverage distribution

 The fractions $\pi_k^{(\ell)}$ are unknown when $\ell\geq 3$.
 In Sec.~\ref{sec:inf-time} we {\em guess} the temporal behavior of the fractions for $\ell=3$ from which

-in the case of the RSC of the one-dimensional lattice $\mathbb{Z}$ by trimers.
+for the RSC of the one-dimensional lattice $\mathbb{Z}$ by trimers.

-Computing the fractions $\pi_k^{(\ell)}$ with $k=1,\ldots,\ell$ remains a challenge.
-The only exception is the dimer coverage, $\ell=2$, where single and double coverages are the only possibilities.
-This property of the dimer coverage hints that one-dimensional RSC processes could be more tractable if only single and double coverage were permitted.
-We call the original process model A and define model B by postulating that a deposition event is accepted only when overlap with previously deposited $\ell-$mers is at most $\lfloor \frac{\ell}{2}\rfloor$.
+Thus we know $\pi_k^{(\ell)}$ only for dimer coverage when single and double coverages are the only possibilities.
+This feature hints that one-dimensional RSC processes could be more tractable if {\em only} single and double coverage were permitted.
+We call the original RSC process model A and define model B by postulating that a deposition event is accepted only when overlap with previously deposited $\ell-$mers is at most $\lfloor \frac{\ell}{2}\rfloor$.
 When $\ell$ is odd, an equivalent definition is that the center of a new $\ell-$mer lands into an uncovered site.
 In the realm of model B, any site can be only single and double-covered.

 In the case of the dimer coverage, model B is identical to model A, so the coverage distribution is given by \eqref{coverage-dimers}.
 In the case of the trimer coverage, the temporal behavior of the model B (see Sec.~\ref{subsec:trimers-B}) leads to the final fractions